Mockingbird (Eminem song)

 "Mockingbird" is a song by American rapper Eminem from his fifth studio album Encore (2004).
-It was released as the fifth single from the album in April 2005.
-It peaked at number eleven on the Billboard Hot 100, and number four in the United Kingdom.
-It received a Grammy nomination for Best Rap Solo Performance, but lost to "Gold Digger" by Kanye West.
-"Mockingbird" was later included on Eminem's greatest hits compilation album Curtain Call: The Hits (2005).
+It was released as the fifth single from the album on April 25, 2005, through Aftermath Entertainment, Shady Records, and Interscope Records.
+The song was later included on Eminem's greatest hits compilation album Curtain Call: The Hits (2005).
+It was written and produced by Eminem himself and Luis Resto.
+The song is dedicated to Eminem’s two daughters, Hailie Jade and Alaina Marie, who were 9 and 11 years old at the time.